-These automated stations have built in weather instruments with electronic sensors for measuring surface level air temperature pressure, solar radiation, rainfall, wind velocity and other weather parameters.
-The stations have integrated data banks for storage of recorder data for later retrieval.
+These automated stations have built in weather instruments with electronic sensors for measuring surface level air temperature pressure, solar radiation, rainfall amount, wind speed SMS; the stations have integrated data banks for storage of recorder data for later retrieval.

 The AWOS helps pilots and aviation personnel make critical decisions by providing continuous, real time information and reports on airport weather conditions.